 If Daniel Day-Lewis had been the anti-heroic protagonist of Hard Target, people would not have been as harsh.
-On the old forum that is hosted on the Shaolin Chamber 36 site (instead of Kung Fu Cinema), I remember a male Scottish fan had typed the same thing but about Nicolas Cage.
+On the forum that was hosted by the Kung Fu Cinema site, I remember there being a male Scottish fan who had typed the same thing but about Nicolas Cage.
 In a 2012 article about JCVD on Ain’t it Cool News, the subject expressed a brief dissatisfaction.
 He told Spin magazine: “Great director, poor script.”

 It’s ironic that John Woo’s first movie as a Hollywood director has better action than his future Hollywood movies even though he was a neophyte to the union system.
 There is a misbelief that Woo wanted Kurt Russell from the beginning.
 What happened was this – JCVD invited John to direct.
 Things got bad.
 John wanted Kurt to replace him, but he was unavailable.
 Had Kurt Russell been the star, he would still have made demands (as what happened with John Travolta and Christian Slater during the making of Broken Arrow).
 The difference is that the acting would have been better, but we wouldn’t have the the creative mixture of martial arts with gunplay or a scene involving a helicopter chasing the hero on horseback (the scheduled boat chase was never going to be filmed because of a budget cut regardless of what JCVD personally preferred).